rouvenherzog/blogrh/README.md

 | redis || Two fields again: `host` and `port`.
 The combination has to point at the address and port your redis instance runs at.
 By default his is localhost:6379.

 ## Further
+For furhter information head over to [the wiki](https://github.com/rouvenherzog/rouvenherzog/wiki/00-Home).

 ### Piwik
 If you track the visiters on your site you can fetch recent information and display them on the backends dashboard.
-[Piwik](http://www.piwik.com) is a free, open soure analytics tool that provides a variety of functionality to analyse user behaviour on your site.
+[Piwik](http://www.piwik.org) is a free, open soure analytics tool that provides a variety of functionality to analyse user behaviour on your site.
 To enable the Piwik dashboard simply provide your information when registering the backend.
 You find these information when you log in to piwik.

     rouvenherzog.register( app, {